How to pay yourself as a business owner in Canada

 Pros and cons of each payment method

 Each payment method has its own benefits and drawbacks.
-Understanding them can help you decide which approach is best for your situation.
+Understanding them helps you decide which approach, or combination of approaches, is the best fit for your situation.

 Owner's draw benefits and drawbacks